DS4PS/cpp-529-fall-2020/schedule.md

 **Due {{page.labs.lab-01}}**

-For additional background material on reliability see:
+The lab uses a custom shiny app and does not require coding.
+But if you are interested in the behind-the-scenes mechanics see:

 [Tutorial on Building an Index](https://ds4ps.org/cpp-528-spr-2020/labs/lab-02-tutorial.html)

+For additional background material on creliability see:

 *Kimberlin, C. L., & Winterstein, A. G. (2008).
 Validity and reliability of measurement instruments used in research.
 American journal of health-system pharmacy, 65(23), 2276-2284.* [[pdf](https://github.com/DS4PS/cpp-529-master/raw/master/articles/measurement/reliabillity-and-validity-of-measures.pdf)]